wgbowley/EnderWinder/readme.md

 # EnderWinder

 A tool for generating G-code to lay copper wire along custom 3D paths on Ender-style printers.
-Includes tension control and hardware for guiding the wire around complex forms.
+Includes tension control and hardware for guiding the wire around custom forms.

 **Early development** – features are experimental and incomplete.